 9 Worst Things Pregnant Women’s Partners Say

-You might have expected to hear unwanted comments from strangers during your pregnancy, but you probably weren’t expecting your partner’s words to offend you too — right?
-From remarks about weight gain to undermining her ability to give birth drug-free, here are the most hurtful comments Bumpies have heard from their partner during pregnancy.
-Feel free to pass this to your main squeeze as a guide on what not to say.
+Rude comments from strangers are pretty much par for the course during pregnancy, but you probably weren’t expecting your partner to say something super offensive.
+From remarks about weight gain to undermining just how rough morning sickness can be, here some of the worst things expectant moms-to-be have heard from their partners.
+Feel free to pass this along as a guide on what not to say to a pregnant woman.
 Ever.

 “I didn’t have an easy pregnancy.
-I ached, I was nauseous, I gained weight, I couldn’t sleep — but the worst of all was hearing my husband say, ‘You complain too much.’” — Rachael S.
+I ached, I was nauseous, I gained weight, I couldn’t sleep—but the worst was hearing my husband say, ‘You complain too much.’” — Rachael S.

 “My partner said, ‘Babe, your butt is so big.’
 I know she didn’t mean it as an insult, but really, how else was I supposed to take it?” — Lisa H.